Sireen-Official/whatsapp_navigator/README.md

-# whatsapp_navigator
+# WhatsApp Navigator

-A new Flutter project.
+A new Flutter project for navigating to WhatsApp personal chat by inputting the phone number.